 Built in 1897, Sultan Abdul Samad Building is one of the oldest Moorish style buildings in KL.
 Today, even though it doesn’t hold any official importance, the building is one of the most visited tourist places in Kuala Lumpur.
 Its undefinable grandeur and rich heritage make it a historical landmark in the city.

 Constructed entirely of bricks, the landmark building features strong, western and Moorish influences in its architecture.
 There is a wrap-around imposing porch, complete with 42 m high clock tower, towering arches, curved portico topped with copper domes.
-Named after the then reigning Sultan of Selangor, the Sultan Abdul Samad Building is truly remarkable, and draws in a lot of history buffs and architecture enthusiasts.
+Named after the then reigning Sultan of Selangor, the Sultan Abdul Samad Building is one of the truly remarkable places for Kuala Lumpur sightseeings and draws in a lot of history buffs and architecture enthusiasts.

 Timings: 10 am to 6 pm, daily